Outage Performance and Novel Loss Function for an ML-Assisted Resource Allocation: An Exact Analytical Framework: INTRODUCTION

 \subsection{ORGANIZATION AND NOTATION}

-The remainder of this paper is organized as follows.
-Section~\ref{sec:system_model} describes the system model, which consists of a single-user multi-resource greedy allocation system combined with an ML binary classification predictor.
+Section~\ref{sec:system_model} describes the system model, which consists of the resource allocation system combined with an ML binary classification predictor.
 Section~\ref{sec:primary_results} provides exact and asymptotic expressions for this system's outage behaviour.
 Section~\ref{sec:applications} builds on the theory presented in Section~\ref{sec:primary_results} to construct a novel loss function that is used to train an ML predictor for our system.
 Section~\ref{sec:sims} presents experimental results using our custom loss function.
 Finally, the work is concluded in Section~\ref{sec:conc}.
 Table~\ref{tab:notation} highlights important notation used throughout the paper.